codr7/cidk/README.md

 ### Opcodes

 #### call [fun $] [check F]
 Calls `fun` or function popped from from stack if missing.
-Argument are type checked if `check` is `T`.
+Arguments are type checked if `check` is `T`.

 ```
   push 35;